Mysterious-07/HexSoftwares_Hotel-Management-System/README.md

 Add to daily sales

-📦 Stock / Menu Management (Admin)
+📦 STOCK / MENU MANAGEMENT (ADMIN) :-

 Update food stock

 Add new menu items

-💰 Sales & Reporting
+💰 SALES & REPORTING :-

 Calculate total sales for the day

 Save all records automatically

-💾 Data Persistence
+💾 DATA PERSISTENCE :-

 Data is saved and loaded through: